-Data will be pseudo-anonymised and analysed blinded by a trial-independent statistician using intention-to-treat analyses and a mixed model with repeated measures (MMRM) for continuous outcome measures.
-Using MMRM ensures that missing data values (in case of the primary and secondary outcome) will not create bias as long as the values are missing at random.
+Data will be pseudoanonymised and analysed blinded by a trial-independent statistician using intention-to-treat analyses and a mixed model with repeated measures (MMRM) for continuous outcome measures.79 Using MMRM ensures that missing data values (in case of the primary and secondary outcomes) will not create bias as long as the values are missing at random.
 Two-sided tests are performed.
 The level of significance is set at 5%.
-With regard to multiplicity, gate keeping will be used to adjust the observed P values for primary and secondary outcomes.
-Both unadjusted and adjusted P values will be reported.
+With regard to multiplicity, gate keeping will be used to adjust the observed p values for primary and secondary outcomes.80 Both unadjusted and adjusted p values will be reported.

 For the primary and secondary outcomes, sensitivity analysis will be conducted to assess the potential impact of values missing not at random.
-For each intervention group (A and B) some quantities (imputing quantities) are computed to be used to impute missing values in a group (A or B) as follows.
-A comparison between group A and group B where missing values in group A are imputed using imputing quantities obtained from group A and missing values from group B are imputed using imputing quantities obtained from group B is referred to as a best case analysis.
-If missing values in group A are imputed using imputing quantities obtained from group B and vice versa the comparison is called a worst case analysis.
-The imputing quantities for the primary outcome are the group mean at T1 (X1-bar), the group mean at T4 (X4-bar), the group mean at T6 (X6-bar), the mean difference between the value measured at T4 and that measured at T1 (delta 1), and the mean difference between the value measured at T6 and that measured at T4 (delta-2).
+For each intervention group (A and B), some quantities (imputing quantities) are computed to be used to impute missing values in a group (A or B) as follows.
+A comparison between groups A and B, where missing values in group A are imputed using imputing quantities obtained from group A and missing values from group B are imputed using imputing quantities obtained from group B, is referred to as a best case analysis.
+If missing values in group A are imputed using imputing quantities obtained from group B and vice versa, the comparison is called a worst case analysis.
+The imputing quantities for the primary outcome are the group mean at T1 (X1-bar), the group mean at T4 (X4-bar), the group mean at T6 (X6-bar), the mean difference between the value measured at T4 and that measured at T1 $(\delta 1)$ and the mean difference between the value measured at T6 and that measured at T4 (δ 2).
 Table 3 explains how the quantities are used to impute missing values in a group (either the same group or the other intervention group).
-If the standard error (SE) of a parameter estimate calculated using imputed data is smaller than that of the corresponding parameter calculated using complete case data it is replaced by the latter SE when the P value is calculated (Table 3).
+If the SE of a parameter estimate calculated using imputed data is smaller than that of the corresponding parameter calculated using complete case data, it is replaced by the latter SE when the p value is calculated (table 3).

-Long-term register-based outcomes will be analysed by two different models: non-negative count outcomes (e.g., number of contacts with hospital or number of visits to general practitioners) will be analysed by a Poisson model or a zero-inflated Poisson model if the number of zeros are large, and time-to-event data (e.g., cause-specific mortality and leaving the labor market) will be analysed with survival methods (Kaplan-Meier estimator and Cox regression model).
-Especially for socio-economic outcomes, competing risks due to mortality will be considered if a large proportion of patients die during follow-up.
+Long-term register-based outcomes will be analysed by two different models: non-negative count outcomes (eg, number of contacts with the hospital or number of visits to general practitioners) will be analysed by a Poisson model or a zero-inflated Poisson model if the number of zeros are large, and time-to-event data (eg, cause-specific mortality and leaving the labour market) will be analysed with survival methods (Kaplan-Meier estimator and Cox regression model).
+Especially for socioeconomic outcomes, competing risks due to mortality will be considered if a large proportion of patients die during follow-up.